googlefonts/science-gothic/README.md

 ## Release Notes

+### 19 March 2020
+- Kerning is still in progress.
+- Only a small handful of bugs left at this point.
+- Just about done fixing all issues identified by FontBakery

 ### 17 November 2019

 - Slant axis is enabled!
 Note the form change for /a and /f when they get more than half slanted.
 This has generated a fair number of bugs for some glyphs in their slanted versions, but nothing unmanageable.